tuanvu0995/simple-web-image/README.md

 > A simple library to process the image to many sizes for the website.

+# Features
+* Optimize the image size and quality of the website.
+* Resize images to different sizes to use for desktop and mobile.
+It works better for the lazy load.
+* Store the output locally or in the cloud storage (ext: s3, minio, ...).

 ## Prerequisites

 This project requires NodeJS (version 14 or later) and NPM.
 Node and NPM are really easy to install.
 To make sure you have them available on your machine, try running the following command.